outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			            	- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10630398/

 	- fix your other medical problems so you can fight cancer better
+		- some of these substances kill pathogens, some inhibit/suppress pathogen activity indirectly/directly, some boost the immune system, and some help only with specific symptoms rather than the causal pathogen
 		- fungal infections:
 			- keto diet, holy basil, sitosterol, kombucha/lactic acid bacteria, beets, coconut (dont take sitosterol if you have cancer, it suppresses a tumor suppressor IL-25)
 		- viral infections: